+Figure 3.
 20 year trends from different observation quantiles.
-The left hand panel shows the mean globally averaged BT observations from 20 years of AIRS data, for quantiles Q0.50,0.80,0.90,0.95,0.97 as described in the text.
-The right hand panel shows (top) the globally averaged trends for those different quantiles and (bottom) the spectral uncertainty in the trends.
+The left hand panel shows the mean globally averaged BT observations (in Kelvin) from 20 years of AIRS observations, for quantiles Q0.50, 0.80, 0.90, 0.95, 0.97 as described in the text.
+The right hand panel shows (top) the globally averaged trends for those different quantiles and (bottom) the spectral uncertainty in the trends (both in K yr-1).
 The nightime (descending) trends are shown in these plots.